Tête-à-tête: Conversations in Canadian Jewish Studies

 Tête-à-tête: Conversations in Canadian Jewish Studies features dynamic, informative, and always thought-provoking scholarly discussions about new research published in the journal Canadian Jewish Studies.
 Join host Jonathan Slater as he talks with leading scholars, journalists, Jewish community leaders, and more, to unpack the big ideas driving the study of Canadian Jewish life—past, present, and future.
 Tête-à-tête is a production of the Association for Canadian Jewish Studies, the first and only organization dedicated to advancing public knowledge on the Jewish experience in Canada through scholarship, research, and community engagement.

-Click here to read Dan’s co-authored introduction to the volume.
-The entire volume is free to read on our website.
+Click here to read Miriam’s essay.
+The entire summer 2024 volume is free to read on our website.

 This episode was produced and edited by Michelle Chang.
 Original music is by J. K. Bradley.
 Our executive producers are Joshua Tapper and David Koffman.